MbaziiraRonald/My-blog-articles/cldoqnu78000209mfb8z37nwp.md

 > **Note**:
 >
-> When you set up your custom colors inside the extend object, you are able to use both them and Tailwind's provided colors.
+> When you set up your custom colors inside the extend object, you can use both them and Tailwind's provided colors.
 Otherwise, you can only work with the colors you have set up.

 Now, change your colors and fonts in the markup and replace them with what you set in your Config file.